oracle/template-repo/SECURITY.md

 Security updates will be released on a regular cadence.
 Many of our projects will typically release security fixes in conjunction with the [Oracle Critical Patch Update][3] program.
-Additional information, including past advisories, is available on our [security alerts][4] page.
+Check out the program page for information about security alerts, CPU release schedule, and more.

 ## Security-related information